-- Ensuring that relationships between over 18-year-olds and under 18-year-olds in our network remain professional in nature. - Arrive at the required time as specified by the AFC's supervising staff member and dress in comfortable and appropriate clothing that isn't 'revealing'. - Report any inappropriate questioning or behaviour to AFC's supervising staff member or a supervising teacher. - Maintain a safe and appropriate distance with children. - Build balanced relationships based on mutual trust, which empower children to share in the decision-making process. - Always work in an open environment, encouraging open communication with no secrets. - Be an excellent role model this includes not smoking or drinking alcohol in the company of young people. - Give enthusiastic and constructive feedback rather than negative criticism. - Ensure that a supervising teacher or AFC staff member is present at all times when interacting with children. - Ensure that relationships formed with children while working with AFC remain professional at all times and are not considered personal relationships by school staff, AFC staff or by the children. - Read and follow AFC's E-safety Policy.
+- Treat colleagues, children, school staff and staff from partner organisations with respect at all times. - Arrive at the required time as specified by the AFC's supervising staff member and dress in comfortable and appropriate clothing that isn't 'revealing'. - Report any inappropriate questioning or behaviour to AFC's supervising staff member or a supervising teacher. - Maintain a safe and appropriate distance with children. - Build balanced relationships based on mutual trust, which empower children to share in the decision-making process. - Always work in an open environment, encouraging open communication with no secrets. - Be an excellent role model this includes not smoking or drinking alcohol in the company of young people. - Give enthusiastic and constructive feedback rather than negative criticism. - Ensure that a supervising teacher or AFC staff member is present at all times when interacting with children. - Ensure that relationships formed with children while working with AFC remain professional at all times and are not considered personal relationships by school staff, AFC staff or by the children.

+• Read and follow AFC's E-safety Policy.